Best Apple deals in the Amazon Prime Day sale: Offers on iPads, Watches and more

 The Independent’s journalism is supported by our readers.
 When you purchase through links on our site, we may earn commission.

-Best Apple deals in the Amazon Prime Day sale: Savings on iPads, Watches and more
+Best Apple deals for Amazon Prime Day 2023: Savings on iPads, Watches and more

 The Prime Big Deal Days sale sees a huge bite taken out of the cost of the most sought-after Apple products